Mozu/mozu-storefront-sdk/docs/sdkreference.md

   The `.request()` method, like all AJAX-invoking methods of the SDK, returns a Promise.
 The Promises in the Storefront SDK are [when.js](https://github.com/cujojs/when/) promises.
 They satisfy the Promises/A+ specification and also include [extra convenience methods](https://github.com/cujojs/when/blob/master/docs/api.md#promise).
 Promises returned by `.request()` resolve with a raw parsed JSON object.

 ## api.action(type, actionName, data)
 Perform an action on a known type of API object.
-This method is the starting point to a lot of API actions.
+This method is the starting point for most API calls; it is the underlying method called by all ApiObject instance methode.
 It returns a Promise for an API object, and at the same time, runs an "action" on that object.
-It can run the common CRUD actions `get`, `create`, `update`, and `del` on most objects, but known objects often also have special actions available, such as `addToCart` for `cart` or `resetPassword` for `password`.
+It can run the common CRUD actions `get`, `create`, `update`, and `del` on most objects, but known objects often also have special actions available, such as `addToCart` for `cart` or `resetPassword` for `customer`.
 These actions correspond to method names on API objects.
 There are also convenience methods on the `Interface` itself for the common CRUD actions.
 Therefore:
 ```js
 api.action('cart','get');